Rock County Court Records

 • Confidential portions of family court filings, including financial disclosure statements

-Under Wisconsin Statutes §59.20, the Clerk of Circuit Court serves as the custodian of court records at the county level and is responsible for responding to public records requests.
-If a request is denied, the requester has the right to challenge the denial under the procedures set forth in the public records law.
+Under Wisconsin Statutes 59.20, the Clerk of Circuit Court is the official custodian of court records at the county level and is responsible for responding to public records requests.
+If a request is denied, the requester has the right to challenge that decision under the procedures in the public records law.

-Certain personal identifiers, including Social Security numbers, financial account numbers, and the names of minor victims in sensitive cases, are routinely redacted from publicly accessible documents per Wisconsin Statutes §801.21.
+Certain personal identifiers — Social Security numbers, financial account numbers, and the names of minor victims in sensitive cases — are routinely redacted from publicly accessible documents under Wisconsin Statutes 801.21.

 Rock County Criminal Court Records

-Criminal cases in Rock County are heard by the Rock County Circuit Court, which is part of Wisconsin’s Fifth Judicial District.
-The court handles felonies, misdemeanors, and criminal traffic matters.
-The Rock County District Attorney’s Office initiates criminal prosecutions, while the Clerk of Circuit Court maintains the official case files.
+Felonies, misdemeanors, and criminal traffic matters are all heard by the Rock County Circuit Court, which is part of Wisconsin's Fifth Judicial District.
+The Rock County District Attorney's Office handles criminal prosecutions, while the Clerk of Circuit Court maintains the official case files.

 Searching Criminal Records